email | WoodmanAttendance@cbe.ab.ca (type student's first & last name in subject line)

 - If a student needs to start late or leave early from school, due to non-school related extracurricular activities (athletic activities, enrichment programs, music programs, theatre performances, etc.)

-There is a Class Time Schedule included in the opening information package that outlines the start and end times of the school day.
+There is a Class Time Schedule on our Contact Us page.
+It outlines the start and end times of the school day.
 Students are expected to arrive at school on time.
 The school doors open at 8:55.
 Students should not arrive later than the entry bell at 9:05; if so, they will be required to report to the main door and office, as all other doors will be locked at the start of instructional time (9:08).
 Arriving late to class disrupts the teaching and learning environment.
 Being late for medical or dental appointments etc. (excused) must be accompanied by an email or phone call from parents.
 Students arriving late to school must always report to the school office, sign into the Late Binder and retrieve a late slip prior to proceeding to their classroom.
-Receiving a Late Slip is a requirement, regardless of whether you come to school on foot, bicycle, school bus, public transport or by private vehicle.
+Receiving a Late Slip is a requirement, regardless of whether students come to school on foot, bicycle, school bus, public transport or by private vehicle.
 This will assist with accurate attendance reporting.
 We understand that occasionally traffic will cause an unforeseen late but for the most part we expect students to arrive to school with enough time to organize materials, go to their locker and report to class.
 We appreciate parent support in assisting their child to set a routine that promotes punctuality and regular attendance, and that values their class time.

-If a student needs to leave the school for an appointment, a parent or guardian must send a written note to the teacher or notify the school absence email (firstname.lastname@example.org).
-Students must show this note to their classroom teacher to allow them to leave class and report to the main office at the agreed upon time.
+If a student needs to leave the school for an appointment, a parent or guardian must notify the school absence email (firstname.lastname@example.org).
+Students should inform their teacher of the need to leave class early and be prepared to report to the office independently at the determined time.
 Following this procedure will lower the volume of phone calls the main office receives, will reduce wait times for parents, and will reduce telephone interruptions to classrooms.
 Parents of Grade 5-6 students are required to enter the school and sign out their child in the “Sign Out” binder.
-The main office will temporarily allow an email to replace physically signing out a student, until COVID restrictions are lifted and parents are permitted to enter the school to pick up students.
-Students may come to the office when they are leaving, and parents can report to the main entry doors, notifying the main office by ringing the office to provide a visual of transfer responsibility from school to parent.
 Students in Grades 7-9 may sign themselves out in the “Sign Out” binder, if they have the required note or email from their parents.

-For 2021-2022, students will no longer be required to remain in one classroom.
-We will resume having students move from class to class as they have in the past.
-In order to report between classes as quickly as possible, students should take all the needed materials for learning for Periods 1-2, prior to Nutrition Break.
-At Nutrition Break, students should plan for the materials they will need for Periods 3-4.
+In order to report between classes as quickly as possible, students should take all the needed materials for morning learning.
 At the end of lunch, students should bring all the materials they need for the rest of the afternoon.
 Students are discouraged from accessing their lockers in between classes.
-Teachers take attendance in Power School each period of the day.
+Teachers take attendance in MyCBE each period of the day.
 If a student does not report to class within two minutes of the designated start time, they will be marked Absent.
 If the student arrives after attendance has been completed, the absence will be modified to Late.
-Parents have access to period-by-period attendance through the PowerSchool application.
+Parents have access to period-by-period attendance through the MyCBE application.